Coding and Modulation

 Algorithms, Codes, and Learning

-We are developing algorithms and codes for signal processing problems such as machine learning for communications.
-As the need for secure communications increases, we concentrate on privacy and secrecy related topics.
-We further investigate non-standard topics such as directed information and identification.
+We are developing algorithms and codes for signal processing problems, including machine learning for communications.
+As the need for secure communications increases, we concentrate on privacy and secrecy-related topics, including federated learning.
+We further investigate non-standard topics such as directed information.

 Currently working in this area: